 Once a major gateway airport for destinations in Asia, Minneapolis-St. Paul Airport is now Delta Air Lines’ second busiest hub (after Atlanta) and a hub for hometown Sun Country Airlines.
 The airport is about 10 miles south of downtown Minneapolis and 12 miles southwest from downtown St. Paul.

-Delta Air Lines flights arrive and depart Terminal 1 at the A, B, C, D, F and G gates.
-Connecting passengers can use walkways, moving walkways and trams to reach all other Delta gates without exiting the TSA secure area.
+Delta Air Lines flights arrive and depart MSP Terminal 1 at the A, B, C, D, F and G gates.
+Connecting passengers can use walkways, moving walkways and trams to reach all other Delta gates without leaving the TSA secure area.

 Minneapolis and neighboring Saint Paul are the urban core of the Twin Cities, gateway to the clean air and all of the outdoor possibilities of Minnesota.
 And just 19 minutes from downtown Minneapolis is the Mall of America.

 Twin Cities trip planning information is available at Meet Minneapolis and Visit St. Paul.